1mgroot/RVersionControl/README.md

 # QuartoPaper Project

-This project uses `renv` for R package management and a Python virtual environment for Python dependencies.
+This project demonstrates reproducible research using Quarto with both R and Python.
+It uses `renv` for R package management and a Python virtual environment for Python dependencies.

-## Setup Instructions
+## Quick Start

 1. **Prerequisites**:
    - Install R (version 4.4.2 or later)